School of Education Graduate Admission

 Students who do not meet the requirements may inquire about conditional admission.
 Not all programs are eligible.
 Students approved for conditional admission to the MEd or MS programs should work with their advisors for opportunities to address and remedy any deficit areas.
 See Conditional Admission below.

-Additional Requirements for MEd Advanced Licensure Programs
+Additional Requirements for MEd (including BA/MEd) Advanced Licensure Programs

-Advanced Levels of Program Progession
+Teacher Education Program - Advanced Licensure Levels of Program Progession

 Requirements for admission:

-• GPA 3.0 (in courses, so far)
+• GPA 3.0

-A Level 2 “Admitted Candidate” has met the requirements above and is now eligible for primary methods/ instructional strategies (ED 607, 624, 649).
+A Level 2 student who has met the requirements above is now eligible for Instructional Strategies/Methods (ED 607, 624, 649, 672).

 Requirements for admission: